Ad2m1109/SignLink/README.md

-# Personne Muette
+# HandTalk

-Personne Muette is a communication platform designed to assist individuals with speech impairments.
+HandTalk is a communication platform designed to assist individuals with speech impairments.
 It provides features like text messaging, voice messaging, and sign language recognition to facilitate seamless communication.

 ## Features